-Alice Lesnick is Term Professor of Education, Director of the Bryn Mawr/Haverford Education Program, and Coordinator of Africana Studies at Bryn Mawr College.
+Alice Lesnick is Term Professor of Education, the Director of the Bryn Mawr/Haverford Education Program, and Coordinator of Africana Studies at Bryn Mawr College.
 Her current research focuses on contradiction and interruption in teaching and learning; she is also beginning to study community radio as pedagogy.
-A literacy researcher with particular interests in collaborative learning, networked learning, and bridging of formal and informal contexts of education, Alice has created and teaches a broad range of courses including gateway and capstone seminars; literacies and education; qualitative research; education, technology, and society; first-year writing and thinking; and empowering learners: holistic approaches to education and health.
-The recipient of the Rosalyn R. Schwartz Teaching Award; a faculty associate/teacher trainer with the Institute for Writing and Thinking at Bard College; and a former preschool, elementary, middle, and high school teacher, Alice also now directs Lagim Tehi Tuma/Thinking Together, in which BiCo and Ghanaian university students join with community mentors for action research and study by working with three education projects: an early education NGO, a community radio station, and technology training centre in Northern Ghana.
-Alice's other passions include her family, painting, poetry, and Taiji.
+A literacy researcher with particular interests in community-based learning and distributed knowledge, Alice has created and teaches a broad range of courses at the College, where she is in her 19th year.
+The recipient of the Rosalyn R. Schwartz Teaching Award; a faculty associate/teacher development facilitator with the Institute for Writing and Thinking at Bard College; and a former preschool, elementary, middle, and high school teacher, Alice also now directs Lagim Tehi Tuma/Thinking Together, in which BiCo and Ghanaian university students join with community mentors for action research and study by working with three education projects: an early education NGO, a community radio station, and a technology training center in Northern Ghana.
+Alice's other passions include her family, painting, and Tai Chi.

 Alice's research focuses on collaboration and collaborative learning, moral education, and gender and schooling.
 Her academic publications include:

 Cohen, J., Cook-Sather, A., & Lesnick, A. (2013).
 “Students as Leaders and Learners: Toward Self-Authorship and Social Change on a College Campus.”
 Innovations in Education and Teaching International, 50, 1.